 Following initial review, it was decided that approximately 300 participants would be enrolled to this work stream to provide the required precision around estimates of sensitivity for the tests evaluated.
 Recruitment was subsequently extended to enable the recruitment of additional participants for the evaluation of additional new tests for SARS-CoV-2.

+For other evaluations, sample size will be determined on a case-by-case basis prior to commencing the evaluation, as for Work Stream A.

 9.2.3 Work Stream C